Parameter estimation for cellular automata

 First, we specify what we mean by a solution to problem~\eqref{EQ:stoch_min_prob}.
 Due to the stochasticity of the model, a given model parameter corresponds to a distribution of solutions.
 We thus distinguish different model parameters by the respective distributions they produce.
-As the pattern data is high-dimensional, we define some measure to quantify the \enquote{distance} between two samples.
+As the pattern data is high-dimensional, we define some measures to quantify the \enquote{distance} between two samples.
 For this purpose, we employ the training data to construct a statistical likelihood function that quantifies the variability within the data, i.e., gives a distribution of acceptable solutions.
-The basic idea is to define a \enquote{distance} mapping $\rho$, e.g. a scalar mapping, which compares two patterns $\bm{s}^+,\bm{s}^-$.
-The full statistics of $\rho$ is then used to produce a Gaussian likelihood based on/from the training data.
+The basic idea is to define a \enquote{distance} mapping $\rho$, e.g., a scalar mapping, which compares two patterns $\bm{s}^+,\bm{s}^- \in P$ (possible choices of $\rho$ will be discussed below).
+The full statistics of $\rho$ are then used to produce a Gaussian likelihood based on/from the training data.

-In order to employ the training data statistically, we divide the set of patterns into $n$ subsets.
-We define a function, which accepts two arguments: the sets of patterns $\bm s^+$ and $\bm s^-$ containing $N^+$ and $N^-$ patterns, respectively.
-This function is called empirical cumulative distribution function (eCDF), and it measures how well $\bm s^+$ and $\bm s^-$ are correlated.
+We next show how to construct the function $f_{\bm s_\textup{data}}$ for a given distance and all the training data pairs.
+To employ the training data statistically, we divide the set of patterns into $n$ subsets.
+We define a function that accepts two arguments: the sets of patterns $\bm s^+$ and $\bm s^-$ containing $N^+$ and $N^-$ patterns, respectively.
 Apart from the two arguments, it depends on two parameters: a radius $R > 0$ and the \enquote{distance} $\rho$: